SzymonKubica/micro-bpf/docs/bytecode-workflow.md

   of the VM (magic lddw instructions)
 - the current implementation of the script Femto-Containers cannot handle constant strings which aren't placed in the `.rodata` sections (e.g. `printf` problem from before)
+- the current implememtation has some skeleton setup for handling global function relocations, but the current version of the VM doesn't support those.
   ```
 ### Relocation resolution at load time